MonoCab VRT Rapid Transit System

 7. Population decentralisation

-To encourage your use of any public rapid transit system, it must provide, as close as possible (or even surpass), the benefits you now enjoy with your car and at a lower cost:-
+To encourage your use of any urban public transport system, it must provide, as close as possible (or even surpass), the benefits you now enjoy with your car and at a lower cost:-

 • Comfort